Cruising to Princess Louisa Inlet

 Day 7

-It’s a short trip over to Comox to fuel up at the fuel dock.
-Call DSYC base and advise them of your time of arrival at the fuel dock and a skipper will meet you and take you back to your slip.
-You must be off the vessel by 0900hrs.
-Make sure all your personal gear is accounted for.
+A short jaunt over to Comox to fuel up the vessel.
+Call DSYC charter base and advise of your time of arrival at the fuel barge and a skipper will meet you and take you back to your slip.